If you've come to this page expecting a lecture about the dangers of excessive debt, you've come to the wrong page.

 The fact is, most folks in western societies will borrow money at some point in their lives, and this is not inherently either good or bad.
 According to PEW Charitable Trusts, as of 2015, "80% of Americans hold some form of debt, made up of mortgages, car loans, unpaid credit card balances, medical and legal bills, student loans, or a combination of those".

-The key is for borrowers to manage their loans and to reduce the cost of borrowing to whatever extent possible.
+The key is for borrowers to manage their loans and reduce borrowing costs to whatever extent possible.

 How can this be done?

 Let's look at a not atypical couple; we'll call them Ron and Amanda, who are recent college graduates.
-Between them, they have college loans, two car payments, and one credit card with a balance resulting from expenses associated with their cross-country move and from buying a few necessities for their new apartment.
+They have college loans, two car payments, and one credit card with a balance resulting from expenses associated with their cross-country move and from buying a few necessities for their new apartment.

 Debt Elimination Calculator Features